-Honoring outstanding alumni
+Honoring the accomplishments of outstanding alumni

-Homer D. Strong Award
+2023 Homer D. Strong Award Recipient